voxpelli/indie-action-component/README.md

 ### To configure your reply endpoint for use with this

-First do `navigator.registerProtocolHandler('web+indie', '/?url=%s', 'IndieWeb')` somewhere to register your site.
+First do `navigator.registerProtocolHandler('web+action', '/?url=%s', 'IndieWeb')` somewhere to register your site.

 Then on the site registered as '/?url=%s' add your configuration like: